keirthana/anbox-cloud-docs/howto/install/deploy-juju.md

 (sec-attach-pro-subscription)=
 ## Attach your Ubuntu Pro subscription

 Every deployment of Anbox Cloud must be attached to the Ubuntu Pro service Canonical provides.
-This provides your deployment with the correct licences you're granted as part of your licence agreement with Canonical, next to other services available through your subscription like [Livepatch](https://ubuntu.com/livepatch).
+This provides your deployment with the correct licenses you're granted as part of your license agreement with Canonical, next to other services available through your subscription like [Livepatch](https://ubuntu.com/livepatch).

 You can retrieve your Ubuntu Pro token at [`https://ubuntu.com/pro`](https://ubuntu.com/pro) after logging in.
 You should record the token as you will need it for every deployment of Anbox Cloud.